-Recruitment Territory: Counselor for freshmen from California (Alameda, Contra Costa, and San Francisco counties), Nevada, and Transfer Students
+Counselor for freshmen from California (Alameda, Contra Costa, Marin and San Francisco counties), Nevada, and domestic transfer students

 Additional Responsibilities: Coordinates transfer student recruitment, assists with campus events, organizes off-campus events (receptions and interviews), manages college fair participation, manages admission market plan

 When I’m not on campus, I can probably be found: Eating at Kame, Community Plate or Red Hills Market (in Dundee); reading “People” magazine at the McMinnville public library; shopping at Mes Amies or Third Street Books; running in preparation for my first half marathon or taking a yoga class at 4 elements yoga studio.